dtaht/blog-cerowrt/content/post/some_hackerboards_for_wifi.md

 +++

 The original CeroWrt effort was driven by a 70 dollar piece of hardware.
-The theories and fixes for the Internet as a whole have been rolling out worldwide ever since.
+It's fixes for the Internet have been rolling out worldwide ever since.

-It's not every day you can make such a difference on such a low budget.

-CeroWrt, as a separate router distro - is currently dead - bufferbloat project related fixes and improvements tend to go directly upstream  into several distros without us needing to build and distribute our own.
+CeroWrt, as a separate router distro - is currently dead - Bufferbloat project related fixes and improvements tend to go directly upstream  into several distros without us needing to build and distribute our own.
 This is a good thing - because [adding fq_codel to wifi](/post/fq_codel_ath10k)- has taken 2+ years of design and architectural work to even conceptualize,  and work on that has got to take place on higher end systems that are easier to debug.

+It's not every day you can make such a difference on a low budget.

 Still, that doesn't stop me from being cheap, wherever I can, and I hope if I thoroughly document how to build a cheap networking lab, that others